 After studying computer science at Stanford and Cal-Berkeley as well as getting an MBA from the Wharton School, I spent decades building trading software to allow quants and traders to create algorithms and electronically trade.
 In that time, I rose to the upper echelon of technical leadership at the top firms on Wall Street.

-Next, I realized we could even use the suggestive power and influence of the online ad infrastructure to influence kids to put the devices down.
-By sending messages about home science experiments, backyard sports, and art projects instead of ads, maybe I and parents everywhere can start to break the addictive cycle of today’s online content.
+By sending messages about home science experiments, backyard sports, and art projects, maybe I and parents everywhere can start to break the addictive cycle of today’s online content.

 Learning Break seeks to harness the positive power of the internet.